-- Where possible, some separation of equestrians from bieyelists and motorists other forms of travel is desirable. - Equestrian paths should not be paved.
+- Where possible, some separation of equestrians from bicyclists and motorists is desirable. - Equestrian paths should not be paved.
 Paths should be constructed with a specially designed, stabilized hoof grid mix to provide appropriate footing and to retain integrity in Puget Sound's wet climate. - Paths should be designed to accommodate horses and riders.
 Paths should be wide enough to support two-way equestrian travel and have enough vertical clearance for a horse and rider.